 Getting ready to sell your house requires planning, but if you’ve never actually sold a house you might not know where to start.

-After you’ve figured out when exactly you plan on selling your home, follow the steps on this three-month timeline and the process won’t be as stressful as you expect it to be.
+After you’ve figured out when exactly you plan on selling your home, follow the steps on this six-week timeline and the process won’t be as stressful as you expect it to be.

 Six weeks before listing

 It’s time to find an agent.
 Research client reviews (of which Door.com has plenty), make sure the agent is experienced in home sales (not just years), and ensure they offer the full span of listing services.
 Potential Door.com clients will schedule a virtual listing presentation with an agent that will answer all these questions, and if our services align with your goals, a listing agreement will then be signed.